A Virtuous Vamp

 A Virtuous Vamp is a 1919 American silent comedy film produced by and starring Constance Talmadge that was directed by David Kirkland and Sidney Franklin.
 It was written by Anita Loos and John Emerson based on the 1909 play The Bachelor by Clyde Fitch.

-On December 18, 2013, the Library of Congress announced that this film had been selected for the National Film Registry for being "culturally, historically, or aesthetically significant".
+On December 18, 2013, the Library of Congress announced that the film had been selected for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".